 On June 17, 1993, Edna MacInnes and David Mackay, both of Inverness, reportedly saw some kind of monster which they described as being about forty feet long, pale brown, and with a long neck held high above the water.

 Although the monster was probably at least a mile away from the shore, MacInnes claimed to have run along the shore to keep up with it.

 Large sturgeon have been found in inland streams close to the Loch, and due to the sturgeons’ size and unusual appearance, one could easily be mistaken for a monster by someone not familiar with it.
-People who saw “the monster” were said to describe it as having a hump (some said it had more than one) that looked like an upturned boat.
+People who saw “the monster” were said to describe it as having a hump (some said more than one) that looked like an upturned boat.

 Some believers argue that a lengthy history of sightings in the loch provides ample circumstantial evidence of the creature’s existence.
 Many biologists argue the Loch is not large or productive enough to support even a small family of these creatures.

 Regardless of the truth, the suggestion of the monster’s existence makes Loch Ness one of Scotland’s top tourist attractions.
 The Loch, together with the Great Glen, provides an ideal base for Ecology, Geography and Environmental Science field trips.
 Whether anything is in the loch or not, the monster has some significance for the local economy.
 But, to date, the existence of a monster has not been proven.

 So, is it just folklore, legend, or is it merely a ploy to attract tourists?

 I don’t know, but I can tell you that Loch Ness and the countryside surrounding it is worth seeing.
 Whether you believe in the monster or not, let me ask you a question :

 Would you go for a swim in Loch Ness?